 How long will gasoline last?

 Gasoline can damage your fuel system’s components if it loses its engine-igniting ability.
-You need to check your stored gasoline for compatibility with manufacturer specifications regarding storage times since the use of past due fluid could void the warranty.
+You need to check your stored gasoline for compatibility with manufacturer specifications regarding storage times since the use of out of date fluid could void the warranty.

 However, some stored gasoline can be good.
 You could save on gasoline expenses by knowing how to tell apart viable and bad gasoline.

 Gasoline can last up to half a year if stored in an airtight, clean plastic container.
 It also works just as well with a metal tank.
 For complete protection and safety, you may be required to label your gasoline containers.
-Gasoline may still lose its combustibility and degrade over time as it oxidates and loses some of its volatility, it may last between three and six months.
+Gasoline may still lose its combustibility and degrade over time as it oxidates and loses some of its volatility.
+It can last between three and six months.

 A small container is preferred, as this will reduce the surface area of exposure to air, which will help preserve your gasoline.
 You should store your gasoline away from any heat or ignition sources, but must be wary of the use of any fuel stabilizers as these can increase or decrease the lifespan of your stored fuel.